June 29, 2026 - July 6, 2026

 Though Akopian was rated as high as number 11 in the World (June 2003), with a peak FIDE rating of 2713 (July 2006), the greatest successes in his career were achieved in team competitions.
 He helped lead Armenia to Olympic gold in 2006, 2008 and 2012 and World Team gold in 2011 – not bad for a country with only three million people!

-Akopian, who had moved to Southern California, switched federations and started representing the United States in 2021.
-He was the winner of last year’s U.S. Senior Championship with a round to spare, scoring an impressive 7 from 9.
-He enters this event as the top seed.
+Akopian, who now calls Southern California home, switched federations and started representing the United States in 2021.
+He was the winner of the 2024 U.S. Senior Championship with a round to spare, scoring an impressive 7 from 9.
+Last year he tied for first but lost the playoff.